-Capital assets are capitalized at cost or estimated historical cost and updated for additions and deletions during the year.
-The School has established a capitalization threshold of \$5,000.
+Capital assets are capitalized at cost or estimated historical cost and updated for additions and deletions during the fiscal year.
+The School's capitalization threshold was established at \$5,000 through May 26, 2009.
+Assets purchased on or after May 27, 2009 with a value over \$1,000 will be capitalized.
 The School does not have any infrastructure.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.